A version of this five-part post was published in April 2020, in New Zealand Doctor.

 I work for a non-profit, Harlem Empowerment Project, and in normal times teach English to public school parents and other immigrants in East Harlem elementary schools.

-In the first weeks of working from home, I spent a lot of time reading conflicting articles about keeping safe from the fat-clad protein, the international spread of the virus, the medical shortages, projections and the spectrum governmental responses.
+In the first weeks of working from home, I spent a lot of time reading conflicting articles about keeping safe from Covid19, the international spread of the virus, the medical shortages, projections and the spectrum of governmental responses.
 The same as everyone else.
 I was so angry with the president and his cronies that I was sure hypertension was right around the next corner.

 Two weeks later, the rest home called to say Juanita had a high temperature.
 The next day, they took her to hospital.
 We could not visit her.